Mixture-of-Top-k Attention: Efficient Attention via Scalable Fast Weights: Abstract

 \section{Abstract}

-The attention operator in Transformers can be viewed as a two-layer \emph{fast-weight MLP}, whose weights are dynamically instantiated from input tokens and whose width equals sequence length $N$.
-As the context extends, the expressive capacity of such an $N$-width MLP increases, but scaling its fast weights becomes prohibitively expensive for extremely long sequences.
-Recently, this \emph{fast-weight scaling} perspective has motivated the Mixture-of-Experts (MoE) attention, which partitions the sequence into \emph{fast-weight experts} and sparsely routes the tokens to them.
-In this paper, we elevate this perspective to a unifying framework for a wide range of efficient attention methods by interpreting them as scaling fast weights through either routing or compression.
-Then we propose a compress-and-route strategy, which compresses the $N$-width MLP into a narrower one using a small set of \emph{landmark queries} and constructs \emph{deformable experts} by gathering top-$k$ activated key-value pairs for each landmark query.
-We call this strategy a \emph{\textbf{Mi}xture of \textbf{T}op-$k$ \textbf{A}ctivations} (\textbf{MiTA}), and refer to the resulting efficient mechanism as \emph{MiTA attention}.
-Preliminary experiments on vision tasks demonstrate the promise of our MiTA attention and motivate further investigation on its optimization and broader applications in more challenging settings.
-Code is available at \href{https://github.com/QishuaiWen/MiTA}{this URL}.
+The vanilla self-attention mechanism in Transformers can be viewed as a two-layer fast-weight MLP, whose weights are dynamically induced by inputs and whose hidden dimension is equal to the sequence length $N$.
+As the context extends, the expressive capacity of such an $N$-width MLP increases, but it becomes unscalable for extremely long sequences.
+Recently, this fast-weight perspective has motivated the Mixture-of-Experts (MoE) attention mechanism, which partitions the sequence into rigid blocks, treats them as fast-weight experts, and sparsely routes the tokens to them.
+In this paper, we elevate this perspective to a unifying framework for efficient attention mechanisms, interpreting them as making fast weights scalable through either routing or compression, and organizing them into a five-dimensional taxonomy.
+Then, we propose \textbf{Mi}xture-of-\textbf{T}op-$k$ \textbf{A}ttention (\textbf{MiTA}), which employs a small set of landmark queries to gather top-$k$ attended key-value pairs as query-aware and deformable routed experts, while compressing the $N$-width MLP into a narrower shared expert.
+Consequently, our MiTA improves the flexibility of prior MoE attention from rigid to deformable fast-weight experts, as well as the scalability of prior top-$k$ attention from query-specific set to reusable top-$k$ set.
+We conduct extensive experiments on vision tasks showing the superior effectiveness and efficiency of our MiTA, and also uncovering intriguing properties such as an emergent token-pruning effect and easy generalization from standard attention.
+Code is available at \href{https://github.com/QishuaiWen/MiTA}{https://github.com/QishuaiWen/MiTA}.